 In addition to his extensive experience with state and federal litigation matters, Sean’s practice includes drafting employment contracts, company policies, non-compete agreements, master service agreements and other business documents for entrepreneurs, startup businesses and corporate clients.

-Sean is a current member of Litchfield Cavo LLP’s COVID-19 Resource Team.
+Sean is a current member of Litchfield Cavo LLP’s COVID-19 Resource Team and the Firm’s financial institutions class action team.

 - Prevailed on an appeal to the Court of Appeals, State of Illinois, First District involving the Illinois Unemployment Insurance Act, defining what is considered misconduct under section 602A in Alternative Staffing, Inc. v.
 Illinois Department of Employment Security, et al., 2012 IL App (1st) 113332